a-ev/DACE.jl/docs/src/index.md

 - The Julia interface is built using [CxxWrap.jl](https://github.com/JuliaInterop/CxxWrap.jl)
 - The C++ source for the interface is currently in [this fork](https://github.com/a-ev/dace/tree/julia-interface/interfaces/julia) of the DACE library
-- The C++ code gets built and released to the DACE\_jll package
+- The C++ code gets built by [BinaryBuilder](https://docs.binarybuilder.org/stable/) and released into the Julia registry
-  - DACE\_jll is located [here](https://github.com/chrisdjscott/DACE_jll.jl)
-  - the build recipe is currently [here](https://github.com/chrisdjscott/Yggdrasil/tree/beacbce0777417d58d748729e5bc1ab73604aa93/D/DACE)
+  - the build recipe is located [here](https://github.com/JuliaPackaging/Yggdrasil/tree/master/D/DACE)
 - The Julia component of the interface is currently [here](https://github.com/a-ev/DACE.jl)

 The above may change, in particular we hope to:

 - merge the forked DACE library back to [upstream](https://github.com/dacelib/dace), if possible
-- release the DACE\_jll package with [Yggdrasil](https://github.com/JuliaPackaging/Yggdrasil)
 - move the DACE.jl package under the [dacelib](https://github.com/dacelib) organisation on GitHub, if possible

 ## Differences compared to the C++ interface